5 Steps to Re-Establish or Fix Your Credit for Free in Canada

 The longest that negative information can stay on your credit bureau

-If you don’t go bankrupt, the longest time that most negative information is allowed to stay on your credit report is 6 - 7 years, depending on which province you live in.
-For bankruptcies, it’s 6 – 7 years after you’ve been discharged and judgements can be renewed for up to 10 years, if someone has obtained a judgement against you.
+If you don’t go bankrupt, the longest time that most negative information is allowed to stay on your credit report is 6 – 7 years, depending on which province you live in.
+For bankruptcies, it’s 6 – 7 years after you’ve been discharged and judgments can be renewed for up to 10 years, if someone has obtained a judgment against you.
 For example, if you had a string of late payments on a credit card, but then you began to make your payments on time and continued paying on time for six years, then after 6/7 years, all record of those late payments should be erased from your credit report.
 As far as anyone is concerned who reads your credit report, those late payments never happened.
 If the late payments continue to show after 6/7 years, you should contact the credit bureau company that is reporting the old information and request that they stop reporting it.
 They are required to look into the matter and follow up on your request if they are reporting any derogatory information that is more than 6/7 years old.

 What if I can’t go bankrupt?

 If you are in a very difficult financial situation and bankruptcy is your best option, what do you do if you can’t afford to go bankrupt?
 There are two types of people who can’t go bankrupt: those who can’t afford the $1,800 bankruptcy fee, and those who earn too much money or have too many assets to qualify for bankruptcy.
 If you earn too much or your assets are worth too much, meet with a Credit Counsellor to work out a plan for repaying your creditors.
 If you can’t afford the bankruptcy fee, than you can essentially do the same thing as going bankrupt by doing nothing.
-If you don’t make any payments on your debts for 6 full years, then by law, your debts will no longer be collectable.
+If you don’t make any payments on your debts for 6 full years, then by law, your debts will no longer be collectible.
 You will essentially be free of them.
 This option should only be considered by those who are in a desperate financial situation and cannot afford to pay their debts.
 Creditors will not let someone who has a job or owns any assets get away with this.
 If you have a job or assets, creditors can take you to court and seek a judgment against you.
 If a judge agrees with them and grants a judgment, it is good for 10 years and can be renewed for another 10 years thereafter.
 So if you are looking for an easy way out, don’t look at this option.
 However, if you are in a really bad financial situation, than this option could make sense, and you could rebuild your credit after waiting 6 years.
 Just make sure that you write letters to your creditors and inform them in writing that you only wish to be contacted in writing.
 This will stop their collection calls, and then they will only send you letters in the mail.
 This will work until your debts are sold to collection agencies, then you will have to write them letters as well.
 Otherwise they will call you too.

 4. Make your payments as agreed